 SiNAPS by Corticale

-The most advanced active neural probes technology for brain research in neuroscience
+The most advanced technology for active neural probes in neuroscience brain research

 SiNAPS by Corticale

-The most advanced active neural probes technology for brain research in neuroscience
+The most advanced technology for active neural probes in neuroscience brain research

 Making easy the brain complexity